-One of the most common procedures we do here at Everglades Family Dental is to place a filling in a tooth that has a cavity.
+One of the most common dental procedures we do here at Everglades Family Dental is to place a filling in a tooth that has a cavity.
 Fillings can repair damage, replace parts of a tooth that has been lost, and strengthen the tooth so it does not break.
-Many people have fillings, and thanks to advancements in technology, the material used often cannot even be seen by others.
+Many people have fillings, and thanks to advancements in dental technology, the material used often cannot even be seen by others.
 The process of getting a filling is quite simple, too, and can be done in a single appointment.

 Why Are Fillings Necessary?

 If you have a cavity in a tooth, that tooth is weakened.
 As the bacteria continue to eat away at the enamel, it can expose the root or pulp of the tooth.
 When this occurs, anything you eat can cause pain.
 It can even hurt to breathe in cold air.
 The tooth may then further degrade or can even crack if it becomes too weak.
 If a cavity is very bad, you may find it very difficult to eat, speak, or even breath properly.

 If the cavity gets too bad, the only solution may be to extract the tooth.
 By placing a filling in the cavity, we protect the root of the tooth and help shore up the rest of the tooth so that it is not as fragile.